Raudbjorn/mcp-dm-gemini/design.md

 6.  **CLI Layer**: A command-line interface for interacting with the system.
 7.  **Map Generation Layer**: Generates simple SVG maps for combat encounters.
 8.  **Content Packager Layer**: Creates and loads content packs.
+9.  **Discord Bot Layer**: Integrates the TTRPG Assistant with Discord.

 ## Components and Interfaces